Atoms and light photons simulations

 Absorption and emission of light

 Electrons can change position by receiving energy (mainly light energy).
 The atom absorbs the incoming energy and returns it to its surroundings in the following order.
 Electrons that have risen to a high level drop back to their original position.
-At that time, they emit light energy.
+At that time, they emit light photons.

 Quantum of light